Rover Fees Calculator

 What percentage does Rover take from sitters?

-How much does Rover charge pet owners?
+How much does Rover take in the UK?

 Does Rover take a cut of tips?

-No. Tips are not subject to Rover's service fee — sitters and walkers keep 100% of any tip.
+No. Tips are not subject to Rover's service fee, sitters and walkers keep 100% of any tip.

 How can I pay less in Rover fees?

 The only way to avoid Rover's 20–25% service fee is to book clients directly instead of through the platform.
-Many pros use Rover to find clients, then move repeat regulars to their own booking and invoicing — which is exactly what tools like Pupline are built for.
+Many pros use Rover to find clients, then move repeat regulars to their own booking and invoicing, which is exactly what tools like Pupline are built for.

 Are these fee figures official?